 SPARKS offers many interactive presentations and hosts awareness and education events through the year.
 If you would like to partner with SPARKS on one of their events or your event, please contact us at email@example.com or fill out our presentation request form (select "other" and provide a brief description).
 You can stop by the SPARKS office in the Moseley Student Center August through May to ask questions, recieve free safer sex supplies or request a workshop.

 The Department of Health Promotion and CrossRoads Sexual Assault Response and Resource Center is sponsoring monthly workshops on violence prevention and survivor support.
 During these workshops students, faculty and staff will be introduced to interpersonal violence topics and volunteer opportunities available through CrossRoads.
-These workshops will be held in the Moseley Center in Room 217 from 3:30 - 5 PM on the first Tuesday and Thursday of each month.
+For more information about these workshops please contact Jessica Clark at firstname.lastname@example.org.

 Wednesday, October 2 6:30-8:30 in Irazu.